pmndrs/zustand/docs/guides/beginner-typescript.md

 However, directly destructuring properties from that object can cause unnecessary re-renders.
 To avoid this, it’s recommended to wrap the selector with `useShallow`, which prevents re-renders when the selected values remain shallowly equal.
 This is more efficient than subscribing to the whole store.
 TypeScript ensures you can’t accidentally misspell `bears` or `food`.
+See the [API documentation](https://zustand.docs.pmnd.rs/hooks/use-shallow) for more details on `useShallow`.

 ```ts
 import { create } from 'zustand'